NextFaze/power-adapters/README.md

 ### RxJava Module

-An RxJava module is provided: `power-adapters-data-rx`.
+An RxJava module is provided: `power-adapters-data-rxjava2`.
 This is a simple adapter library that provides `Observable`s for properties of `Data`:

 ```java